-Physical Medicine and Rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves the process of restoring function for a person who has been disabled as a result of a disease, disorder, or injury.
+Physical Medicine and Rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves restoring function for a person who has been disabled as a result of a disease, disorder, or injury.

 Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person by addressing the individual's physical, emotional, medical, vocational, and social needs.
 A doctor who specializes in physical medicine and rehabilitation is called a physiatrist.

-Rehabilitation is the process of helping an individual achieve the highest level of function, independence, and quality of life possible.
-Rehabilitation does not reverse or undo the damage caused by disease or trauma, but rather helps restore the individual to optimal health, functioning, and well-being.
-Rehabilitate (from the Latin "habilitas") means to make able.
+Rehabilitation is the process of helping a person achieve the highest level of function, independence, and quality of life possible.
+Rehab does not reverse or undo the damage caused by disease or injury, but rather helps restore the person to optimal health, functioning, and well-being.
+Rehabilitate means to make able.

 Rehabilitation medicine is designed to meet each person's specific needs; therefore, each program is different.
-Some general treatment components for rehabilitation programs include the following:
+Some general treatment components for rehab programs include:

 Treating the basic disease and preventing complications

 Providing adaptive tools and altering the environment